3. Assessment of Taught Schemes

-5. An invigilator shall not admit any candidate to the examination room without the authority of the Superintendent of Examinations.
+5. An invigilator shall not admit any candidate to the examination room without the authority of the Assistant Registrar (Examinations).

 6. During the whole examination, the invigilators shall maintain a constant supervision over the candidates and shall see that candidates are provided with the necessary materials.
 They shall inspect all materials brought into the examination room by candidates and shall see that every candidate complies with the Directions to Candidates.

 7. No candidates may enter the examination room thirty minutes or more after the commencement of an examination.
 Candidates are not permitted to leave the examination room until forty five minutes have elapsed, nor may they leave in the last fifteen minutes of the examination.
 Any candidate who has left the room without the invigilators' authority shall not be allowed to re-enter it during the examination.
 Under special circumstances, the invigilator may act according to his/her discretion and the circumstances shall be reported to the Assistant Registrar (Examinations).
 No candidate shall be allowed to take any copy of an examination paper from the examination room until at least forty-five minutes have elapsed from the start of the examination.